 Distinguished Education Service Award Call For Nominations

 Each year the Distinguished Education Service Award (DESA) is awarded to an individual who has made a significant and lasting contribution to the American system of electronic media education by virtue of a singular achievement or continuing service for or in behalf of electronic media education.
-The recipient will be recognized at the BEA2018 Awards Ceremony held in Las Vegas, NV at the Westgate Las Vegas Resort on Sunday, April 8, 2018.
-BEA encourages those whose are nominated to attend the BEA2018 Annual Convention April 7-10, 2018.
+The recipient will be recognized at a BEA2021 Awards Ceremony held in Las Vegas, NV at the Westgate Las Vegas Resort.

-You must be a 2017 or 2018 BEA individual, institutional or associate member to be eligible.
+You must be a 2020 BEA individual, institutional or associate member to be eligible.

 Criteria for nomination and selection for award: